-- 1. Window sign(s) shall not exceed 25 percent of the area of first floor windows on which it is located. - Window signage is not allowed in windows above the first floor of the building. - 3.
-Illumination directed at window signs shall not be allowed.
+- 1. Window signs shall not exceed 25 percent of the area of first floor windows on which it is located, unless otherwise approved by the Director. - 2.
+Window signs shall not be allowed in windows above the first floor of the building. - 3.
+Window signs shall not be Illuminated or have illumination directed at windows with window signs.